 However, the Ninth’s Circuit’s decision has set the table for a high stakes battle to head to the Supreme Court of the United States.
 The nation’s highest court, which is dominated by a 5-4 Conservative majority, has, for the most part, shown considerable deference to the Trump Administration on immigration issues.
 Our legal team will keep a close watch on this case and all other developments.

 Call Our Asylum Lawyer for Immediate Assistance

 At the Goldstein Immigration Lawyers, our practice is dedicated to advocating for the rights and interests of immigrants.
 We handle the complete range of immigration issues, including asylum cases.
 If you have questions about the “Remain in Mexico” policy, we are here to help.
-To arrange a confidential case evaluation, please call us now at (213) 262-2000.
+To arrange a confidential case evaluation, contact our team today.
 We represent clients in Los Angeles and throughout the surrounding region in California, including in Orange County, San Bernardino County, and Ventura County.